pinaxe1/CoralTPU-Dev-Board-Semantic-Segmentation-UNet/README.md

 The project implments Fully Convolutional Network based on pretrained Keras MobileNetV2(128, 128, 3) + ReTrainable Pix2Pix upStack.
 The model being used here is a modified U-Net.
 A U-Net consists of an encoder (downsampler) and decoder (upsampler).
 Uses a pretrained model—MobileNetV2—as the encoder.
 For the decoder, you will use the upsample block, which is already implemented in the pix2pix example in the TensorFlow Examples.
 See Original Source URL for more details.
+It is a modifyed a little from original TF tutorial code to make it compatible with CORAL TPU DEV BOARD.

 ## Step1<BR>
 The program is the Collection of the scripts from the tutorial.